rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 fastqc *.gz
 ```

-fastqc quickly produces a nice .html file that can be viewed in any browser
+fastqc quickly produces a nice .html file that can be viewed in any browser.<br>
 Open the .html files, what can you see?

 Step 1.
-Demultiplex by barcode in ```2bRAD native pipeline```
+Demultiplex by barcode in **2bRAD native pipeline**
 ---

 Copy scripts to your computer via git